tawayahc/FundFlow-ML-Backend/README.md

 # FundFlow-ML-Backend

-This repository contains a Streamlit-based web application designed to perform various tasks including category management, dashboard visualization, Thai text analysis, and a virtual assistant feature.
+This project is a robust backend system built using FastAPI that provides API for data extraction, processing, and machine learning model integration.
+It is designed to handle various functionalities such as Optical Character Recognition (OCR), QR code reading, information extraction, and machine learning model predictions.

 ## Directory Structure